roq-messaging/RoQ/README.md

 roq-deployment/amazon/group_vars/all/vars.yml
 ```
 And set the number of instances for each ROQ components.
-Don't forget to set the key_path var to the value of your amazon ssh pem key (the value must match with the key name that you get when launching "ssh-add -L").
+Don't forget to set the key_path var to the value of your amazon ssh pem key (the value must match with the key name that you get when running "ssh-add -L").

 ### Deployment step

-You are ready to launch your first ROQ cluster on amazon !
+You are ready to run your first ROQ cluster on amazon !
 Run the following script:
 ```
 ansible-playbook "PATH TO ROQ"/roq-deployment/ --skip-tags "demonstration"
 ```

-Note: If you launch several times this script, the instances number stay fixed to the values that you set in the config file.
+Note: If you run several times this script, the instances number stay fixed to the values that you set in the config file.

 Your cluster is ready !